 Sideburn has co-promoted a number of unforgettable sold out trips in the Himalayas and once again we are partnering with Indian-owned tour company Helmet Stories.

 The trip that have designed and researched the ideal mix of challenge, duration, culture, natural beauty and value for money.

-You'll be riding tough and capable Royal Enfield Himalayans in the mountains the bike was named after.
+You'll be riding tough and capable air-cooled Royal Enfield Himalayans in the mountains the bike was named after.

 Read the report from one of our paying punters in Sideburn 39.

 The itinerary for each trip is identical, and outlined below, only the dates differ.

 SIDEBURN NEPAL OPEN TO ALL - 29 September- 8 October 2024 LIMITED PLACES NOW AVAILABLE